-- 5 this formulation the FLDMAX statistics does not account for the spatial extent of the precipitation.
-Neither does it account for the possible existence of several convective clusters at the same hour.
-Secondly, we study the hourly FLDMEAN statistics (i.e., the hourly area-average precipitation).
+- 5 the hourly area-average precipitation).
 If a CPRCM outperforms its host model for the latter statistics, this is an example of up-scale added value: the higher horizontal resolution pays off also at larger spatial scale.
 This is not guaranteed, especially not in winter, when precipitation is often caused by large-scale weather systems.
-Confidence intervals (95%) are estimated using - 10 bootstrapping.
-This bootstrapping is implemented as The bootstrapping technique consists of constructing a large number of "synthetic" time-series by re-sampling days from the original time-series (sampling with replacementfrom the hourly data), and computing the target statistic for each of the resamples.
-This gives an empirical distribution for the target statistic, from which the confidence interval can be estimated.
+Confidence intervals (95%) are estimated using bootstrapping.
+The bootstrapping technique consists of constructing a large number of "synthetic" time-series by re-sampling days from the original time-series (sampling with replacement), and computing the target statistic for each of the resamples. - 10 This gives an empirical distribution for the target statistic, from which the confidence interval can be estimated.
 The resulting estimate is overconfident as it ignores time correlations.

-We expect the largest benefits of using a high-resolution model at the finest scales, which cannot be reached by the non-
+We expect the largest benefits of using a high-resolution model at the finest scales, which cannot be reached by the non-CPRCM.

-- 15 CPRCM.
 This is confirmed for the Netherlands in Fig. 5a, which shows for each hour an estimate of the average and the 90th and 99th percentile of the FLDMAX precipitation.
-Three-hourly sliding windows are used to improve statistical robustness and confidence bands were determined using bootstrap resampling on hourly basis.
+Three-hourly sliding windows are used to improve statistical robustness and

+- 15 confidence bands were determined using bootstrap resampling on hourly basis.
 HCLIM38-AROME simulates the diurnal cycle very well.
 Although the diurnal cycle of HCLIM38-AROME is about an hour delayed with respect to the radar observations, it is much improved compared to RACMO2 which hardly shows signs of a diurnal cycle.
-Results for the winter half year are - 20 qualitatively similar but the amplitude of the daily cycle is much less pronounced (not shown).
+Results for the winter half year are qualitatively similar but the amplitude of the daily cycle is much less pronounced (not shown).
 For the FLDMEAN statistic, the amplitude in diurnal cycle is dampened and RACMO2 and HCLIM38-AROME are generally more similar (not shown).
-Figure 5b and c shows the precipitation distributions as exceedance plots.
+Figure - 5b and c shows the precipitation distributions as exceedance plots.
 The exceedance plots are computed by simple ordering the FLDMAX or FLDMEAN data and inferring the empirical probability of a given value based on its order-position.
-Not only at the grid-scale (FLDMAX), but also at the largest spatial scale available (FLDMEAN, the Netherlands), HCLIM38-AROME - 25 generally outperforms RACMO2, especially for the larger precipitation amounts.
+Not only at the grid-scale (FLDMAX), but also at the largest spatial scale available (FLDMEAN, the Netherlands), HCLIM38-AROME generally outperforms RACMO2, especially for the larger precipitation amounts.
 It could be argued that a non-CPRCM cannot be expected to reproduce the radar observed precipitation statistics because of its coarser resolution.
-For this reason, we have recomputed the statistics shown in Fig. 5 using the data that was re-gridded to the 12 km RCM grid prior to computation.
+For this reason, we have - 25 recomputed the statistics shown in Fig. 5 using the data that was re-gridded to the 12 km RCM grid prior to computation.
 This upscaling to 12 km was done using simple conservative interpolation.
 Figure S3 shows that the differences between CPRCM and RCM remain qualitatively the same after upscaling to the RCM grid.
-Therefore even at these spatial scales there is clear - 30 added value of the CPRCM.
+Therefore even at these spatial scales there is clear added value of the CPRCM.

 For the evaluation of the CPRCMs over Germany, we compare E1 and E2 to hourly rain gauge data.
-As a proxy for the rain gauge location we use the nearest model grid point.
-In addition, we consider only stations that lie below have altitude lower than 500 m altitude (see Fig. S3 S4 for the rain gauges involved).
-Similarly to evaluation the evaluation done over the Netherlands, we use the FLDMAX and FLDMEAN approach in which the appropriate statistical operator is applied over the hourly data.
+As a proxy for the rain 30 gauge location we use the nearest model grid point.
+In addition, we consider only stations that have altitude lower than 500 m (see Fig. S4 for the rain gauges involved).
+Similarly to the evaluation done over the Netherlands, we use the FLDMAX and FLDMEAN approach in which the appropriate statistical operator is applied over the hourly data.